Thesis and dissertation proofreading

 • Correct punctuation in citations and references

-2. Checks for consistency
+2. Check for consistency

 • Terminology consistency (e.g., ‘e-mail’ vs ‘email’)